ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-5-1.md

-Chapter 5: Developing Improvement Plans: Importance of Developing Improvement Plans to Achieve Performance Goals
+Importance of Developing Improvement Plans to Achieve Performance Goals
 ================================================================================================================

 Developing improvement plans is essential to achieving consistent improvement.
 In this chapter, we will discuss the importance of developing improvement plans and provide strategies for doing so effectively.